ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.76.10 (7th April 2021) =
+* Improvements: Added the Compatibility with the Schema Pro FAQ #4956
+* Improvements: Added the feature to track each author contribution to the website pageview #4952
+* Improvements: Added an option to show published date and time below the title #4976
+* Improvements: Added an option to automatic redirect AMP to non-amp when access through desktop #4975
+* Improvements: Added the Compatibility for Add Widget After Content plugin #4949
+* Improvements: Added Forminator for AMP Extension #4965
+* Fixed: Search Close Button is hidden for the Google Cached AMP Pages #4977
+* Fixed: Image is not showing when the post is shared on social network #4971

 = 1.0.76.9 (2nd April 2021) =
 * Fixed: Facebook videos embedding not working #4973
 * Fixed: The incorrect excerpt for the custom front page if user is using the Divi #4972